The Challenges of LGBTQ Media Representation

 - Glossary of terms – when writers understand terms, they write better journalism

-Maintained and updated by the NGLJA, the Association of LGBTQ Journalists, this resource is available in English and Spanish.
+Maintained and updated by the NGLJA, the Association of LGBTQ Journalists, this resource is available for free online.

 GLAAD’s style guide include contexts, what not to do, and general guidelines that will help journalists get up to speed on LGBTQ issues and sensitively work with LGBTQ sources.